COMMERCIALIZATION

 or redesigned for the best manufacturability, cost, quality, and time-to-market

-while being integrated into an optimal product architecture.
+while being integrated into an optimal product architecture and production

 The science would be the same, but the hardware,

-software, materials, and controls would be commercialized to be more
+software, materials, controls, and production systems would be commercialized to

-manufacturable.
-Similarly, the physics would be the same; the chemistry would be
+be more manufacturable.
+Similarly, the physics would be the same; the chemistry

-the same.
-One way to think of this is that whatever is being affected by the
+would be the same.
+One way to think of this is that whatever is being affected

 difference.